- 1 Top 7 Best VCR DVD Combo Compared

 The Funai Combination VCR and DVD Recorder is our top pick because it offers plenty of features to help bridge the gap between aging and newer media technology formats without forcing you to compromise on video output.
 Not only can you convert VHS tapes to DVDs, but you can also dub DVDs to VHS.
 You can also record from live cable or satellite playback.
 The Funai combo player supports, RCA, HDMI output and s-card input and output.

 This is a great option if you don’t have the best DVD recorder but want the combo instead.
 One of the best features is that you can record for up to six hours, and the 1080p upconversion ensures that even old family VHS footage will look clearer than the day it was recorded.
+With this combo, your old VHS player may become moot.
 For best results with VHS conversions, use DVD-Rs with this combo player.

 Convert VHS footage to DVD with a simple one-touch button.
 And you can even turn your TV into a digital picture frame with the JPEG Viewer feature that lets you display your still photos on your screen straight from your DVDs or CDs.
 The Toshiba model also supports RCA, S-video out, and coaxial digital audio output.
 You can enjoy it all on the best 65 inch 4K TV.